 My dad's a fisherman and his dad before him was a fisherman too.
 We are Sawa which means the people of the water.
 I learned to fish when I was a child, but as I grew up I saw this work decline to the point where nowadays in families, children are born with a different orientation of professional life.
 Plastic has become the more invasive species of fisheries.

-I founded Madiba & Nature in 2016 as an organisation that promotes sustainable development with the main goal of improving the livelihood of fishermen and the communities exposed to the harmful effects of climate change.
+I founded Madiba & Nature in 2016 as an organization that promotes sustainable development with the main goal of improving the livelihood of fishermen and the communities exposed to the harmful effects of climate change.

 Nearly 250,000 people in Cameroon directly depend on fishing according to the World Food Program, however, with the rise of pollution and plastic in fisheries and the ocean, their future is threatened.
-As there is no serious national programme to tackle these issues and help local communities affected to build a strong resilience to climate change, I chose to be the one fishermen in need they could rely on.
+As there is no serious national program to tackle these issues and help local communities affected to build a strong resilience to climate change, I chose to be the one fishermen in need they could rely on.

-The Madiba & Nature initiative has impacted the fisheries of Kribi, Londji and Douala with the provision of 50 Ecoboats used by 150 fishermen and tourist guides.
+The Madiba & Nature initiative has impacted the fisheries of Kribi, Londji, and Douala with the provision of 50 Ecoboats used by 150 fishermen and tourist guides.
 Since the beginning of 2020, ten other Ecoboats have been added to reach 180 fishermen.

 From the selective and sorting system in waste management, Madiba & Nature is now managing 150 Ecobins for a quantity of 60 tons of plastic waste annually.
 For 2020, through a planned partnership with urban councils and city halls, Madiba & Nature has added 100 Ecobins and created 250 Ecobins in 3 cities, collecting an additional 10 tons of plastic waste in these communities.

-The Capacity building and training programme of Madiba & Nature is now impacting an average of 40 people per year, with a goal to reach 50 fishermen and women in villages by the end of 2020.
+The Capacity building and training program of Madiba & Nature is now impacting an average of 40 people per year, with a goal to reach 50 fishermen and women in villages by the end of 2020.
 From next year we are targeting 100 people to be trained each year to reach a total of around 450 people.

 People around the world can support our project by making donations through our crowdfunding link, allowing us to continue our actions in the field; https://www.givingway.com/donate/madiba--nature?fromGWWidget=true